The following policies apply to all scholarships awarded by the University of Wisconsin-Milwaukee and its schools, colleges, departments, and areas.

 Departmental Funds

-• Recipients of scholarships, fellowships, and fee remissions should be informed that institutional financial aid will be taken into consideration when the Financial Aid Office determines eligibility for funds from other sources, including federal loans.
+- Recipients of scholarships, fellowships, and fee remissions should be informed that institutional financial aid will be considered when the Financial Aid Office determines eligibility for funds from other sources, including federal loans.

-• Processing departmental aid without an SIS entry to record funds or through any other process that circumvents SIS recording could result in financial aid over-awards and potential penalties and fines for the university.
+- Processing departmental aid without a SIS entry to record funds or through any other process that circumvents SIS recording could result in financial aid over-awards and potential penalties and fines for the university.

 Timing and the Order of Awards